 In January 2015, Coolhousing won the statute of a "trusted provider" when it joined the Secure Network Project, together with other major players FENIX.

 The FENIX Project originated at the Czech peering node NIX.CZ in 2013 as a response to intensive DoS attacks which targeted major Czech media, banks and mobile operators in March of that year.
 The aim of the project is to ensure availability of Internet services in case of a DoS attack, from at least the most important service and content providers that are participating in this activity.
 With Coolhousing, you too can join the Czech internet elite.

 Anti-DDoS, Protection Against Threat

-On the input to the Datacenter the Radware DefensePro device is connected to protect the technology against network attacks.
-This device greatly increases the availability of all services by filtering attacks.
-Behavioural analysis of the data flow, performed in real time, enables a real protection of the customers even against attacks that cannot be detected by other systems.
+On the input to the Datacenter detection devices are connected to protect the technology against network attacks.
+These devices greatly increase the availability of all services by filtering attacks.
+Analysis of the data flow, performed in real time, enables a real protection of the customers even against attacks that cannot be detected by other systems.

-The Anti-DoS / DDoS protection service uses premium components Radware DefensePro, membership in the secure FENIX Network Project, and the long-term experience of the administrators from Coolhousing.
-Anti-DDoS/scrubbing centre is operated at the level of connectivity providers.
+The Anti-DDoS/Srubbing centre is operated at the level of connectivity providers.
 In this way, data traffic is cleaned as early as at suppliers, and the Coolhousing datacentre is capable of countering attacks in the order of hundreds of GB.